Rectal Problems in Women

 - Infrared coagulation: a special device used to destroy the internal hemorrhoid.

 - Radiofrequency ablation: a device that uses high-intensity sound waves to close off the hemorrhoids.

 - Hemorrhoidectomy: surgical removal of hemorrhoid veins (commonly requires hospitalization).

 - What is an anal fissure?

 This is a fairly common condition in which the lining of the anal canal becomes torn.
 This generally produces pain or a burning sensation, especially with passage of a bowel movement.
 Bleeding may also occur.
 A fissure usually occurs after the passage of a large, hard bowel movement.

 - How is a fissure diagnosed?

 When an anal fissure is present, a digital examination is usually painful.
-The fissure can usually be visualized by external inspection of the anus or an anoscope can be used to determine the extent of the tear.
+The fissure can usually be visualized by external inspection of the anus, or a small scope (anoscope) can be used to determine the extent of the tear.

 - How is an anal fissure treated?

 The best treatment is prevention; ingestion of a high-fiber diet to promote bowel regularity is of utmost importance.